-Our point, however, is that criminologists who want to assess prevention purely on an instrumental basis and ignore its expressive and political dimensions gloss over the fact that decisions relating to social control are critical for determining the quality of life any community enjoys (see also chapters 7 and 8).
+Our point is that criminologists who want to assess prevention purely on an instrumental basis and ignore its expressive and political dimensions gloss over the fact that decisions relating to social control are critical for determining the quality of life any community enjoys.
 For high-crime areas in particular, commitment to crime prevention and community safety also involves recommitment to investing in physical infrastructure and social capital.

-Chapter 1: Crime prevention and community safety 9
+1 Crime prevention and community safety in Australia 9

 Throughout this book, relationships between prevention and other dimensions of social control policy are treated as more than technical.
-In advising on and devising ways for human behaviour to be restrained and redirected, it is not just appropriate but obligatory that researchers and policy makers always also consider the types of communities that might result (Hughes 2007).
-Singapore's elites have used both crime prevention and law and order to produce and sustain a society that is highly prosperous and consumerist, but at the same time distrustful of outsiders and with minimal tolerance even for comparatively minor deviance.
+In advising on and devising ways for human behaviour to be restrained and redirected, it is not just appropriate but also obligatory that researchers and policy-makers always also consider the types of communities that might result (Hughes 2007).
+Singapore's elites have used both crime prevention and 'law and order' to produce and sustain a society that is highly prosperous and consumerist, but at the same time distrustful of outsiders and with minimal tolerance even for comparatively minor deviance.
 We do not see such an approach as appropriate for other countries.

 Our view is that when governments make prevention part of their crime control repertoire, they should avoid doing it in ways that simply try to suppress every symptom of difference, diversity, surprise and disorder.
-Our preference for defining prevention as a distinct alternative, rather than as a mere supplement, to law and order should be understood in this context.
+Good crime prevention should be relevant to how people live their everyday lives, yet - in its own way - be more or less innocuous.
+Our preference for defining prevention as a distinct alternative, rather than as a mere supplement, to 'law and order' should be understood in this context.